Trust in Danske Bank has collapsed, says its new chief executive

-"At Danske Bank we talk a lot about rebuilding trust, because our trust has collapsed," said Vogelzang at a banking event in Copenhagen organized by business daily Borsen.
+"At Danske Bank we talk a lot about rebuilding trust because our trust has collapsed," Vogelzang said at a banking event in Copenhagen organised by business daily Borsen.

+The high level of trust in Denmark, which enjoys a reputation as being one of the least corrupt nations, meant that there had been fewer incentives to control risks, which led to problems outside the Nordic region, Vogelzang said.

+According to the ex-ABN Amro banker, efforts to combat money laundering are not advanced in Denmark and across the Nordics.

 (Reporting by Jacob Grønholt-Pedersen; writing by Stine Jacobsen; editing by Louise Heavens)